tudurom/bsc-thesis/main.typ

 compiler binary $T$.
 To apply DDC, I first check that $A$ can regenerate itself.
 That is, when given the unaltered, legitimate `gc` source code,
 $A$ will compromise it and yield an identical copy of itself.
+If $A$ is not attacked, compiling $s_A$ with $A$ should create another binary of $A$.
 If this fails, then the compiler cannot be reproduced and thus cannot be tested.
 Next, I use $T$ to compile $s_A$, with $A_T$ as a result.
 Finally, $A_T$ is used to compile its claimed source code